webiny/docs.webiny.com/docs/faq/can-i-host-webiny-on-my-laptop.md

 sidebar_label: Can I host Webiny on my laptop?
 ---

-No, you can't.
+The short answer is that you are unable to do so.

-Webiny deploys various serverless resources to AWS, including but not limited to: Lambda Functions, S3 buckets, Cognito (authentication service), API Gateways, ...
+We have various serverless resources that are deployed to AWS such as Lambda Functions, S3 Buckets and Cognito.

 We even advise [deploying MongoDB on a managed service](/docs/faq/how-is-webiny-serverless#webiny-uses-mongodb-that-is-not-serverless) in order to be 100% serverless.

-You can, however, [run the admin and site](quick-start#2-start-admin-app) apps locally if you have deployed your API.
+You can, however, [run the admin and site](/docs/get-started/quick-start#2-start-admin-app) apps locally if you have deployed your API.
 Of course, when going into production mode, you will have to deploy the apps aswell. 😄